nicolas-raoul/emoji-finder-offline/README.md

 This Android application helps you find relevant emojis based on keywords.

+It works even if you have no Internet connection, allowing you to prepare messages when travelling for instance.

 ## Current Features

 *   **Keyword Input**: Enter text to find relevant emojis.